Beefybananas/mega-scraper/README.md

-# mega-scraper
+# mega-sync
-Scrape a Mega.nz public file (read-only) to get a full file tree.
+Sync a Mega.nz public folder (read only) to a local directory without downloading redundant data.